spaceskyentist/coding_setup_srshaver/step3_config_git.md

 3. If you want, you can pull everything from the web to your computer, just to be *super certain* everything is matching up:

    ` git pull `

+## ✅ Done!
+You now have installed git for version control of your code, and have your own repository up and running!
+- A virtual environment
+- Your own workspace in VS Code
+- Reproducibility for sharing or deployment

 ## VS Code Git Tips
 - You can **see changes** by clicking on each file in the Source Control panel
 - Use **"..." > View >  Commit History** to see Git history